sawyer-effect/magento2-ansible-vagrant/README.md

 magento2_admin_lastname: ADMIN_LASTNAME
 ```

+How generate public and private keys: http://devdocs.magento.com/guides/v2.0/install-gde/prereq/connect-auth.html

+Admin values are the same of your Magento Marketplace Account.
 ### External project

 You can find a statement in Vagrantfile to copy magento folder from another project folder.